mickesv/PA2530-Spring2016/src/morea/DeployCloud/exp_provisioning_cloud.md

 ## Test

 - Run `vagrant up` and wait for DigitalOcean to create your droplets
+- Make sure thay you are indeed running on DigitalOcean and not in a local VM.
 - Run the following:

 {% highlight bash %}